Carr's TD pass caps Raiders rally past Ravens 33-27 in OT - KESQ

 The Raiders then punted on the next three drives, marking the first time in 15 years they punted on the first four drives of the season.

-They found a groove late in the half with a 75-yard drive capped by Jacobs’ 2-yard run and then getting a 34-yard field goal from Daniel Carlson to make it 14-10 at the break.
+They then scored twice late in teh half to make it 14-10 at the break.

 INJURY REPORT